hermangroup/docs/wallets/electrum/advanced.rst

 .. figure:: img/faq-multisig-partially-signed.png
    :width: 400px

-   Partially signed 2-of-2 multisig transaction in Dash Electrum
+   Partially signed 2-of-2 multisig transaction in Historia Electrum

 The transaction now has to be sent to the second wallet.
 Several options are available for this: